Configuring TeamCity Server Startup Properties

 TeamCity Data Directory

 >/config/internal.properties file.
 The file is a Java properties file.
-Create the file and add a required property
+If necessary, you can edit the file manually and add each required property

-An alternative but obsolete way to add an internal property is to pass it as a
+An alternative but obsolete method of adding an internal property is to pass it as a

 -D<name>=<value> JVM option (see the section below).